Organice/django-organice/docs/alternatives.rst

 Alternatives to django Organice
 ===============================

+With django Organice we strive to make people happy who are not tech or process experts.
+People who want to collaborate smoothly without having taken part of extensive training programmes in order to understand the tool.
+Simplicity is key, everything should be intuitive, getting things done easily.
+Occasional users should be happy to the same extent than daily-habit expert users.

-If you feel django Organice doesn't fully satisfy your needs it may be a good idea to look at the following alternatives.
+But of course, django Organice doesn't fit it all.
+If you feel it can't satisfy your specific needs it may be a good idea to look at the following alternatives.
 If you happen to know additional offers `drop us a note`_ so we can make the list more complete.

 Software Alternatives
 =====================

+In alphabetical order.

 - `Bitrix Intranet`_ (PHP, commercial, ships with source code)
 - Coyo_ (Java/Play, commercial, ships with source code)